KlausMikhaelson/Winter-Find/README.md

 learning new skills  to implement the project

 # Accomplishments that we're proud of
--We are proud to be able to implement this game in a short time and the fact that our studies and work weren't a hindrance in implementing this game.
+- We are proud to be able to implement this game in a short time and the fact that our studies and work weren't a hindrance in implementing this game.
--The game helps in Relieving stress and treating depression.
+- The game helps in Relieving stress and treating depression.
 It helps by keeping the brain busy with fun and engaging tasks.

 # What We Learned
 Increased knowledge of Markdown language